Gauge symmetry breaking with fluxes and natural Standard Model structure from exceptional GUTs in F-theory: Review of F-theory

 where the formal surface $S_{IJ} = D_I\cap D_J$ is equivalent to an element of vertical homology $H_{2, 2} (\hat{Y},\Z)$, and ``dots'' denote the intersection product.
 In terms of this matrix, the equations (\ref{eq:integrated-flux}-\ref{gaugeSym}), as well as the expressions for chiral matter multiplicities in terms of $G_4$ can be expressed simply in terms of linear algebra.

-A key aspect of this perspective is that the basis of formal surfaces $S_{IJ}$ is redundant.
+A key aspect of this perspective is that the basis of formal surfaces $S_{IJ}$ is redundant \cite{LinWeigandG4, Bies_2017}.
 There are various equivalences between these surfaces in homology; for example the set of such formal surfaces $S_{\alpha \beta}$ associated with pullbacks of intersections of divisors on the base naively has $h_{1, 1} (B) (h_{1, 1} (B) + 1)/2$ elements, whereas by Poincar\'{e} duality the number of homologically independent curves on the base is $h_{2, 2} (B) = h_{1, 1} (B)$, so there are at least $h_{1, 1} (B) (h_{1, 1} (B) -1)/2$ redundant formal surfaces $S_{\alpha \beta}$.
 Such homological equivalences between the $S_{IJ}$ correspond to null vectors of the matrix $M$.
 Removing all such homological equivalences $\sim$ gives a reduced matrix $M_{\rm red}$, which encodes the intersection product on middle vertical homology/cohomology.
 One of the key observations of \cite{Jefferson:2021bid} is that this intersection matrix seems to always be resolution invariant even though the quadruple intersection numbers $M_{IJKL}$ are resolution dependent.

-For an elliptic CY fourfold with a single non-abelian gauge factor, in most cases\footnote{In a few situations where the geometry has codimension three (4, 6) loci, including cases with the gauge group $E_7$, as well as other groups such as $SU(7)$ and $SO(12)$, there are extra homologically independent surfaces $S_{i j}$ that support flux but not conventional chiral matter fields; we avoid such fluxes here.} where there is no chiral matter the matrix $\mred$ takes the simple form
+For an elliptic CY fourfold with a single non-abelian gauge factor, in many cases\footnote{For most gauge groups this is the form of $M_{\rm red}$ when the gauge group is associated with an isolated singularity over a divisor in the base and there are no further enhanced singularities on curves intersecting that divisor.
+The situation becomes more complicated when there are, e.g., further gauge factors on intersecting divisors, although codimension two enhanced singularities on curves can also arise in the absence of further gauge factors.
+In a few other situations where the geometry has codimension three (4, 6) loci, including cases with the gauge group $E_7$, as well as other groups such as $SU(7)$ and $SO(12)$, there are extra homologically independent surfaces $S_{i j}$ that support flux but not conventional chiral matter fields; we avoid such situations here.} where there is no chiral matter the matrix $\mred$ takes the simple form

 in a basis of independent vertical homology classes $S_{0 \alpha}, S_{\alpha \beta}, S_{i \alpha}$.
 Here $\kappa^{ij}$ is the inverse Killing metric of the gauge algebra, which is also the Cartan matrix $C^{ij}$ for ADE groups.
 Note that the products here are taken in the base; for convenience, in general we will not mention explicitly the space where the products are taken, as the space ($\hat{Y}$ or $B$) is already clear from context.
 This is clearly resolution independent; indeed, the quadruple intersection numbers involved in this matrix have long been known in these cases for general bases and gauge factors (see, e.g., \cite{Grimm:2011sk}).